Skip to content

 How Does an ERP System Work?

-An ERP System is comprised of multiple modules, with each module focussing on an individual business process.
-A business would have several business areas such as accounting, human resources, production, research & development, sales & marketing, supply chain & logistics, and more.
+An ERP System consists of multiple modules, with each module focusing on an individual business process.
+A business has several business areas, such as accounting, human resources, production, research & development, sales & marketing, supply chain & logistics, and more.
 The ERP integrates these different modules under a single platform with a centralized database, enabling seamless streamlining of these processes.

 The companies can select the modules they wish to use while implementing an ERP solution for their business.
 With an ERP solution, companies get an integrated system with a shared database, real-time data and dashboard, unified user interface, and in-depth insights.
 Hence, companies can synchronize their activities to achieve efficient performance metrics.